vezel-dev/zig-sdk/README.md

   `Default` (the default 😉) means public, while `Hidden` means private.
 * `Sanitizers`: A semicolon-separated list of [sanitizers](https://github.com/google/sanitizers) to instrument code with.
-  For Zig projects, only `thread` is supported.
+  Currently, only `thread` is supported.
 Unset by default.

 #### Cross-Compilation